DARIAH-DE/TopicsExplorer/README.md

 ## Troubleshooting
 * Please be patient.
 Depending on corpus size and number of iterations, the process may take some time, meaning something between some seconds and some hours.
 * If you are confronted with any problems regarding the application, use [GitHub issues](https://github.com/DARIAH-DE/TopicsExplorer/issues) – but suggestions for improvements, wishes, or hints on typos are of course also welcome.
+* If you run the standalone executable, are on a Mac and get an error message saying that the file is from an “unidentified developer”, you can override it by holding control while double-clicking.
+The error message will still appear, but you will be given an option to run the file anyway.
 * If you are unable to run Pipenv, e.g. `-bash: pipenv: command not found`, try `python -m pipenv` instead of only `pipenv`.
 Use `python3` instead of `python` if you are on a Mac or on a Linux machine.
 * If you have problems with Pipenv, for example `ModuleNotFoundError: No module named 'pkg_resources.extern'` or `Command "python setup.py egg_info" failed with error code 1`, make sure that the current version of `setuptools` is installed.
 You can fix that with `pip install --upgrade setuptools` within the virtual environment.
 Use `pip3` instead of `pip` if you are on a Mac or on a Linux machine.
 * If the application fails after pulling from GitHub, try updating the requirements in your virtual environment with `pipenv update`.